400-Lumen Portable Rugged COB Work Light for $5

 Please close this dialog and try and again

-That's $2 under our mention from two weeks ago, $20 off, and the best price we've seen.
+That's $20 off and the best price we could find.
 Buy Now at That Daily Deal

+That's $7 off and the best price we could find.
+Buy Now at Home Depot

 It's the lowest price we could find by $13.
 Buy Now at Walmart